CUH Logo

 Yes, siblings can visit and we encourage this as it can help with their understanding of the situation.

+Our Psychosocial team and bedside nurse will help support siblings during their visits.
 During times of winter vomiting bugs the Trust does restrict children visiting.
-If this is the case you will be informed at the time.
+If this is the case, you will be informed at the time.

 Can I stay overnight with my child?

-Acorn house is run through the sick children’s trust and endeavours to provide a space for you to sleep, cook your own meals, and have time away from the unit.
+We provide free parent accommodation within the hospital grounds for use during your stay on PICU/HDU.
+Acorn house is run through the charity, The sick Children’s Trust, and endeavours to provide a welcoming space for you to sleep, cook your own meals, shower, and have time away from the unit.

 Can I touch my child?